Module Dependencies Overview

 v1.2.3or1.2.3) - Cached locally for offline use and performance

-- Namespaced by module ID or alias to prevent collisions
+- Published under a command source ID derived from the dependency module ID or alias to prevent collisions

 Quick Start